unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ### Fast Movement

-Starting at 5th level, your speed increases by 10 feet while you aren’t wearing heavy armor.
+Starting at 5th level, your speed increases by 10 feet while you aren't wearing heavy armor.

 ### Heavily Armored